mayhewsw/talen-react/README.md

 ## Data

+This repo contains some example datasets in `server/data/`, as well as corresponding dataset config files in `config/datasets/`.

+### Config Files

+Every .yml file in `config/datasets/` will be loaded as a config file.
+Each config file must contain:

+- name: some string identifier
+- path: path to the dataset
+- reader: the Python class that will read this data.
+See `server/data_readers` for examples.

+You may optionally include a list of labels and their colors, but by default each config file inherits the labelset from `base.yml`.

 ### Annotating Universal Dependencies

 One of the motivators for writing this software was to annotate Universal Dependencies with NER tags.